-Dream come true to join the boys in blue
+Dream come true to don the blue

 Graduated: Year 12, 2015 Knox Grammar School